Chicago metropolitan area: Chicagoland

 Chicagoland is an informal name for the Chicago metropolitan area.
 The term Chicagoland has no official definition, and the region is often considered to include areas beyond the corresponding MSA, as well as portions of the greater CSA.

 Colonel Robert R. McCormick, editor and publisher of the Chicago Tribune, usually gets credit for placing the term in common use.
 McCormick's conception of Chicagoland stretched all the way to nearby parts of four states (Indiana, Wisconsin, Michigan, and Iowa).
 The first usage was in the Tribunes July 27, 1926, front page headline, "Chicagoland's Shrines: A Tour of Discoveries", for an article by reporter James O'Donnell Bennett.
 He stated that Chicagoland comprised everything in a 200 mi radius in every direction and reported on many different places in the area.
 The Tribune was the dominant newspaper in a vast area stretching to the west of the city, and that hinterland was closely tied to the metropolis by rail lines and commercial links.

 Today, the Chicago Tribunes usage includes the city of Chicago, the rest of Cook County, eight nearby Illinois counties (Lake, McHenry, DuPage, Kane, Kendall, Grundy, Will, and Kankakee), and the two Indiana counties of Lake and Porter.
 Illinois Department of Tourism literature uses Chicagoland for suburbs in Cook, Lake, DuPage, Kane, and Will counties, treating the city separately.
 The Chicagoland Chamber of Commerce defines it as all of Cook, DuPage, Kane, Lake, McHenry, and Will counties.

 In addition, company marketing programs such as Construction Data Company's "Chicago and Vicinity" region and the Chicago Automobile Trade Association's "Chicagoland and Northwest Indiana" advertising campaign are directed at the MSA itself, as well as LaSalle, Winnebago (Rockford), Boone, and Ogle counties in Illinois, in addition to Jasper, Newton, and La Porte counties in Indiana and Kenosha, Racine, and Walworth counties in Wisconsin, and even as far northeast as Berrien County, Michigan.
 The region is part of the Great Lakes Megalopolis, containing an estimated 55 million people.

 Collar counties

 The term "collar counties" is a colloquialism for the five counties (DuPage, Kane, Lake, McHenry, and Will) of Illinois that border Chicago's Cook County.
 After Cook County, they are also the next five most populous counties in the state.
 According to the Encyclopedia of Chicago, there is no specifically known origin of the phrase, but it has been commonly used among policy makers, urban planners, and in the media.
 However, it also notes that as growth has spread beyond these counties, it may have lost some of its usefulness.

 Chicago Metropolitan Agency for Planning

-Chicago Metropolitan Agency for Planning (CMAP) is an Illinois state agency responsible for transportation infrastructure, land use, and long-term economic development planning for the areas under its jurisdiction within Illinois.
-The planning area has a population of over 8 million, which includes the following locations in Illinois:
+The Chicago Metropolitan Agency for Planning (CMAP) is an Illinois state agency that serves as the federally-mandated metropolitan planning organization (MPO) for the Illinois portion of the region.
+It is responsible for transportation planning, land use planning, infrastructure, and long-term economic development planning for the areas under its jurisdiction within Illinois.
+The metropolitan planning area (MPA) has a population of over 8 million, which includes the following locations in Illinois: